Privatisation of London bus services: Formation of London Buses

 On 29 June 1984, in the general move towards deregulation, responsibility for running London bus services transferred from the last public body running London's buses, the Greater London Council to London Regional Transport under the London Regional Transport Act 1984.
-This Act required arm's-length subsidiaries to be established to oversee operation of bus services, and on 29 March 1985 London Buses Limited was incorporated.
+This Act required arm's-length subsidiaries to be established to oversee the operation of bus services.
+In March 1985, London Buses Limited was incorporated as an LRT subsidiary amid a wider split of LRT's operations.

 The implementation of the Transport Act 1985 that deregulated bus services in England, Scotland and Wales did not apply to London Buses.

-Initially, bus livery continued to be all-over red with a simple solid white roundel, but in 1987 this livery was revised with the addition of a grey skirt and a white mid-level relief line; in the same year a modified red and yellow roundel, with the name 'London Buses' in capitals, was introduced.
+Initially, London Buses' fleet livery continued to be all-over red with a simple solid white roundel.
+In 1987, however, this was revised with the addition of a grey skirt and a white mid-level relief line; in the same year a modified red and yellow roundel designed by consultants Wolff Olins, featuring the name 'London Buses' in capitals through the centre of the roundel, was introduced.

 Introduction of competition

 Under the 1984 Act, London bus services were to be tendered.
 The first round of tendering took place in the summer of 1985, bringing the first private operator into the market, in the form of London Buslines on route 81.
 By 1988 Boro'line Maidstone, Grey-Green and Metrobus were also operating numerous London routes.

-Controversially, these operators were allowed to operate buses in liveries other than standard red, meaning that for the first time it was possible for non-red buses to run into the centre of London, such as those on high-profile route 24 operated by Grey-Green.
+Controversially, these operators were allowed to operate buses in liveries other than standard red, meaning that for the first time, it was possible for non-red buses to run into the centre of London, such as those on high-profile route 24 operated by Grey-Green.
 The only requirement was to display the London Transport roundel on the bus, to designate a London Transport tendered service.
 Ironically, several of the new private entrants were descendants of London Transport's former 'green' buses division, which operated outer London services that were passed to the National Bus Company's control as London Country Bus Services, in 1969.

 The private competition was not without controversy, with objections to non-red buses leading to an edict in 1997 specifying 80% red liveries.
 The tendering also caused problems with several operators needing to hire buses due to late delivery of new buses for newly won routes.

 One such controversial route was the arrangements for tendering route 60 which was initially awarded to Capital Logistics.
 Difficulties in setting up the route eventually saw operation by eight different operators and 10 different bus types in a short space of time, before the route finally gained a stable arrangement.